Chocabloc Border Collies

 LILAC & WHITE

 Lilac and white is also a dilute colour.
 The main coat colour can appear as a washed out or flat shade of chocolate with white points, chest, collar and blaze.
 They can have brown eyes and a pinkish nose leather.
-Zailey shown below on the left is a lilac tri-colour and Darcy on the right is a lilac and white.
+Miss Grey shown below in the first two photos is a home bred lilac tri-colour and Darcy at the bottom is a home bred lilac and white boy.

 SADDLE TAN

 Saddle tan or Saddleback is a very interesting pattern.
 At first glance it can look a bit like the traditional Tri-colour, having a normal base colour with tan on the face and under the tail.
 The difference with Saddle Tan is that over time, the tricolour progressively spreads to cover more of the base colour leaving the dog with the darker base colouring over the back, like a saddle.
 We have bred several here at Chocabloc over the years, both black saddle tan and chocolate saddle tan.
 We look forward to them discovering more about it through genetic exploration and hopefully being able to offer a test for it here in Australia in the future.
-See the below photos of Bali, one of our homebred boys as he matures and the saddle pattern becomes more pronounced and the tan takes over.
+See the below photos of Bali, one of our homebred black saddle tan boys and of Shardi, a home bred chocolate saddle tan girl as they mature.
+You will notice that the saddle pattern becomes more pronounced and the tan takes over.

 COAT TYPE